-Hearing plays a vital role in how we interact with others and yet it is a sense that we often take for granted.
-It is essential to our well being, but few of us have access to regular hearing screening.
+Hearing plays a vital role in how we interact with others, yet it is a sense we often take for granted.
+It is essential to our well-being, but few of us have access to regular hearing screening.
 Why is that?

-Traditionally, hearing testing required audiological expertise, specialized equipment, and an expensive acoustic chamber, making it a difficult offering for the average family practice.
+Traditionally, hearing testing required audiological expertise, specialized hearing screening equipment, and an expensive acoustic chamber, making it a difficult offering for the average family practice.

-The good news is, with today’s ongoing advancements in technology, including new automated tablet based audiometers, offering your patients a clinically valid, diagnostic hearing test is now a possibility.
-These modern, mobile audiometers make accurate hearing testing fast, simple, and cost effective.
-In this article we summarize why you should consider adding hearing testing to your practice and how to get started.
+The good news is, with today’s ongoing advancements in technology, including digital audiometers, offering your patients a clinically valid, diagnostic hearing test is now a possibility.
+These modern, mobile hearing screening audiometers make accurate hearing testing fast, simple, and cost-effective.
+This article summarizes why you should consider adding mobile hearing testing to your practice and how to get started.

 A physician’s primary goal is always to provide the best care possible for your patients.
-When on-boarding a new patient you probably conduct a series of tests to gain a baseline assessment of their overall health.
+When onboarding a new patient, you probably conduct a series of tests to gain a baseline assessment of their overall health.
 Once this is established, you continuously monitor to measure changes over time.
-A person’s hearing is a critical measure of that initial baseline assessment.
+A person’s hearing is a critical measure of that initial baseline audiometric assessment.

-When offering hearing tests in your practice you could screen your patients during their routine physical exam, or test when they present any symptoms of hearing loss.
-By adding hearing testing you are ensuring that it becomes a regular part of a baseline screening process as well as their ongoing care.
-It is recommended that adults between the ages of 19 and 65 have their hearing tested at least every 10 years or after any significant change in health status.
+When offering hearing tests in your practice, you could screen your patients during their routine physical exam or test when they present any symptoms of hearing loss.
+By adding hearing testing, you are ensuring that it becomes a regular part of a baseline screening process as well as ongoing care.
+It is recommended that adults between the ages of 19 and 65 have their hearing tested at least every ten years or after any significant change in health status.
 It is also smart to do regular testing while the patient is going through treatment with new medication.
-Children on the other hand, should be tested much more frequently.
-It is recommended to test yearly in preschool then every two to three years after that.
+Children, on the other hand, should be tested much more frequently.
+It is recommended to test yearly in preschool and then every two to three years after that.

-As mentioned earlier, traditionally hearing testing required specialized equipment and audiological expertise.
+As mentioned earlier, traditionally, hearing testing requires specialized equipment and audiological expertise.
 This is no longer your only option.
-SHOEBOX Audiometry is an automated, portable, iPad-based audiometer that is easy to use, highly reliable and inexpensive compared to conventional equipment.
+SHOEBOX is an automated, portable audiometer that is easy to use, highly reliable and inexpensive compared to conventional audiometer equipment.
 SHOEBOX has an automated, interactive interface that functions almost like playing a game.
-The patient simply drags and drops a series of icons based on whether or not they hear tones presented at different frequencies.
+The patient drags and drops a series of icons based on whether or not they hear tones presented at different frequencies.
 In fact, the system is so simple to use that the test could even be administered by your office assistant or nurse while the patient is still in the waiting room.

-Offering a hearing test as part of an overall health assessment simply makes good sense.
-Technology now makes it possible for you to offer this essential service to all of your patients, and then refer only those patients who require follow up care to an audiologist or other hearing health specialist.
+Offering a hearing test as part of an overall health assessment makes good sense.
+Technology now makes it possible for you to offer this essential service to all your patients and then refer only those who require follow-up care to an audiologist or other hearing health specialist.

-The automated, portable nature of SHOEBOX is completely changing the way hearing testing is performed.
+The automated, portable nature of SHOEBOX is completely changing how hearing testing is performed, opening the door to a mobile hearing clinic.
 Considering that hearing loss is the world’s leading disability, it is critical that we enable more access to diagnostic hearing testing.
-When better to do that than at your annual physical exam.
+When better to do that than at your annual physical exam?